 Telephone: 071 916 2032

-Niamh Ní Mhurchú is Joint Managing Partner and a litigation lawyer.
+Niamh Ní Mhurchú is Joint Managing Partner, Joint Head of Medical Negligence and a litigation lawyer.
 She is one of the founding Partners of Callan Tansey, Solicitors; established in 2008.

 She specialises in the areas of Medical Negligence and Professional Negligence litigation and has been involved in a wide range of high profile cases; working mainly on the Plaintiff side.

 She has specialist expertise and interest in cases involving women’s health issues.

 Niamh is pro-active and solution-focused so as to ensure the absolute best outcome for her clients, be that Court litigation or other less adversarial forms of dispute resolution, in particular mediation, of which she is a strong advocate.